 Overview: During the last two weeks of classes, you and two partners will turn in a statistics project.
-The project will consist of a short (4 or 5 pages, including figures and tables) paper and an 8-minute in-class presentation.
-The paper is due at the beginning of class on Monday, Apr.
-30; the presentations will be on Wednesday, Apr.
-25 and Friday, Apr.
-27. The exact time of your presentation will be determined later, so you should be prepared to present as early as Apr.
-25. You will also complete a peer evaluation of the work of the members of your group.
+The project will consist of a short (4 or 5 pages, including figures and tables) paper and a 10-minute in-class presentation.
+The paper is due at the beginning of class on Wednesday, 5/2; the presentations will be on Friday, 4/27, and Monday, 4/30.
+The exact time of your presentation will be determined later, so you should be prepared to present as early as 4/27.
+A draft of the paper is due on Wednesday, 4/18.
+You will also complete a peer evaluation of the work of the members of your group.